chocolatey/choco/TESTING.md

 ### Tests Should Not Depend Upon The Order That They Are Executed.

-Coinciding with that tests should be self container, they should also not depend on other tests running in a specific order.
+Expanding on the previous rule that tests should be self contained, they should also not depend on other tests running in a specific order.
 If a test requires a previous test to pass, it is beneficial to have some validation that the previous test passed and to fail early if it did not.

 For example: suppose `Test B` relies on `Test A` having completed successfully.